UCT-MARiS/SHARC_V4/README.md

 tasks.json is a simple way to make command line argument repeatable and clearer.
 Use Ctrl+Shift+B.
 Currently, tasks are used to upload the release binary to the STM32 MCU and build the doxygen documentation.

+## Version Control
+The main branch has branch protection rules enabled.
+In order to be able to push changes to main you must do the following.
+1. Create a pull request and document the intended changes.
+2. Get the owner to accept the pull request.

 ## Testing
 CTest is used to run testing.
 Alternatively TestMate ++ can be used.
 CTest currently works with the "Build Server" configure preset.